penkodrist/groups-parser/README.md

 **How it works**

-Loading every possible id (defaul: 1 - 999) and adding parsed info into JSON.
+Loading every possible URL with id (defaul: 1 - 999) and adding parsed info into JSON.
 May ban your IP address if too many requests were sent.
 Default path for JSON file is `output/bincol_groups.json`
 # gparse_lite.js
 Lite script for the same goal to parse groups' info.